 Step 5.
 Apply a Stain Remover

 Apply a stain remover stick, gel, or spray of your choice and allow it to sit for at least five minutes before washing clothing normally.
-Liquid or gel stain sticks may be the best bet to fully penetrate the fabric.
-Depending on your fabric type, OxiClean's Max Force Gel Stick is a really great choice to penetrate through the stain.
+Liquid or gel stain sticks may be the best bet to penetrate the fabric fully.
+Depending on your fabric type, OxiClean's Max Force Gel Stick is a great choice to penetrate through the stain.

 Step 6.
 Soak in Warm Water

-If the stain still remains, rub liquid laundry detergent or dish soap into the stain and soak in warm water for 30 minutes.
+If the stain remains, then you must rub liquid laundry detergent or dish soap into the stain and soak in warm water for 30 minutes.
 Rinse well before washing again normally.
 Allow the clothing to air dry to make sure the entire stain has been removed.
-Once no hint of the stain remains the clothing is safe to be dried normally in a clothes dryer.
+Once no hint of the stain remains the clothing is safe to be normally dried in a clothes dryer.